The Story of Two Plans

 In July, 2015, the State separated the BDCP into two projects:

-- California EcoRestore (the habitat restoration part of the BDCP)
+- California EcoRestore (the habitat restoration part of the BDCP).
+Nothing much has been done on this plan.

 The Delta Plan was approved by the Delta Steering Committee (DSC) May 17, 2013 even though it does not do what the Legislature mandated.
 It does not: